linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 Asian options.
 The payoff discussed above depends on the simple return over a period of 5.5 years.
 We could instead compute the return based on the average of year-end prices.
 An Asian option is worth less than an otherwise equivalent ordinary option.
 Therefore, when an Asian option is used, the participation rate will be greater than with an ordinary call.

 Suppose we base the option on the geometric average price recorded five times over the 5.5-year life of the option, and set the strike price equal to the current index level.
-The value of this Asian call is  $240.97 as opposed to$ 441.44 for an ordinary call.
+The value of this Asian call is  \$240.97 as opposed to\$ 441.44 for an ordinary call.
 Assuming the equity-linked note pays no coupon and keeping the present value the same, the participation rate with this geometric-average Asian option is

 $$
 0. 7 \times \frac {4 4 1 .
 4 4}{2 4 0 .
 9 7} = 1.
 2 8